Endogenous Growth with R&D

 Introduction

 A well-known result of the Solow Model is that growth remains as an exogenous explanation.
 That is, it goes unexplained by the model.
-Growth (in the long-run) does not depend on the savings rate, but on the growth rate of technology ($A$).
-The growth rate of $A$ is an assumption given to the model.
-Yet, Solow Model is useful because it provides a number of important insights.
+Growth (in the long-run) does not depend on the savings rate, but on the growth rate of technology (

 Endogenous growth models produce an endogenous growth rate.
 One way to endogenize growth is by adding to the model a production function of technology.
 In this sense, the R&D growth model can be interpreted as an extension of Solow model.